KeYProject/key-docs/docs/devel/Testing/index.md

 Here are some helpful tips for comprehensible unit tests:

 1. Declare your test resources early in the method.
-1. Use JUnit's `Assume.assumeXXX` and `Assert.assertXXX` to validate if your test whether the test resources are missing.
+1. Use JUnit's `Assume.assumeXXX` and `Assert.assertXXX` to validate in your test whether the test resources are missing.
 1. Use meaningful messages in the assertions.